Milofow/Milofow/Research/Business processes.md

 <br>

 ## How does business processes relate to software applications?
 Well nowadays a lot of work that used to be done by people can be done by computers.
 Meaning if you have a clear vision of your business process(es) there are probably some steps that can be replaced by a computer doing it, saving money in the long run.
 It's also the other way around a lot of software applications are fulfilling a business process.
-Let's find some more similarities

 <br>
 <br>